riolentius/CahayaGading/README.md

 # Cahaya Gading Web Application
 Creating Web Application.

-The first step will determine the business model and data model for the web application using Diagram.net that included in the github.
+The first step will determine the business model and data model for the web application using Diagram.net.

 And then using python and jupyter notebook, creating PostgreSQL databases, creating tables and column and insert data from CSV into the database using pandas.